 Use Crisis to Connect More Deeply with Your Child

-Life is full of difficult discussions we need to have with our kids, from explaining to our four year old why Grandma died, to hearing from our ten year old that he was bullied on the playground, to confronting our sixteen year old about missing her curfew.
+Life is full of tough conversations with our kids, whether that’s explaining to your four year old why Grandma died, hearing from your eight year old that he was bullied on the playground, or having your twelve year old fall apart the night before his big speech.

 You may know that the Chinese character for the word crisis is actually a combination of two characters: one means "danger;" the other means "opportunity."
 Our goal, of course, is to have open lines of communication, which is what keeps crises from developing.
 But into every home a crisis or two must fall, and every crisis with your child is also an opportunity.